holyjak/interactive-dev-wshop/Instructor guide.md

 ### Coding warm-up

+Everybody should open the Cheatsheet (preview, not .md) next to the editor or have a printout.
+They should read through it so that they know what is where and can find it.
+They should review the _Calva shortcuts_ from the README and, ideally, have them readily available.

-Guide the people through the tasks in the top comment block.
+Let the people go through the tasks in the top comment block, walking around, checking on them, helping.

 ### Tasks